Tavleenkm/__Scraper/CS325_p4/Module_5/README.md

 python run.py

-Enter the Reddit URL when prompted.
-Example URL: https://old.reddit.com/r/travel/comments/15hf4vr/egypt_changed_my_perspective_on_travel/

-The program will scrape the HTML content of the Reddit post and comments, saving it to a text file named output.txt in the project directory.
+The program will access the 'urls.txt' file, scrape the HTML content of all the Reddit posts and their comments from the provided URLs, and save the information to a text file named 'output.txt' in the project directory.

 ## Extract Comments and Perform Sentiment Analysis
 Comment extraction and sentiment analysis will be automatically triggered after scraping the Reddit content.